benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 * Match mappings using dict syntax
 * Use `*` to match the rest of a list
 * Use `**` to match other keys in a dict
-* Match objects using class syntax
+* Match objects and their attributes using class syntax
 * Include "or" patterns with `|`
 * Capture sub-patterns with `as`
 * Include an `if` "guard" clause

 Wow!
 That's a lot of features.
-Let's see if we can use them all in one go, in a very contrived example this time:
+Let's see if we can use them all in one go, to see what they look like in a very contrived example:

 ```python
 class Car:
     __match_args__ = ('key', 'name')
     def __init__(self, key, name):
         self.key = key
         self.name = name